vsg-dev/MyFirstVsgApplication/README.md

 ## Windows build:

-    Please help port this application to Windows and provide text to go heere to help others.
+    Please help port this application to Windows and provide text to go here :-)

 ## Runing the MyFirstVsgApplication program: